How Do I Maintain Healthy Eyesight?

 - A review of your health and family history of eye disease, like glaucoma or macular degeneration

 - A dilated eye exam to check the retina and optic nerve

 - A refraction test to determine the sharpness of your near and distance vision

-Anyone with symptoms or a family history of eye disease, diabetes or high blood pressure should see an ophthalmologist to determine how frequently your eyes should be examined.
+Anyone with symptoms or a family history of eye disease, diabetes, or high blood pressure should schedule an appointment with our team of ophthalmologists in Ann Arbor, MI to determine how frequently your eyes should be examined.